dhis2/app-runtime/docs/guides/using-dataquery.md

 sidebar_label: How to use useDataQuery
 ---

 To fetch data in your DHIS2 Web Application, you can use the `useDataQuery` hook from the `@dhis2/app-runtime` library.
-This hook is a custom hook that simplifies the process of fetching data from the DHIS2 API.
-There's no need to do the API calls manually, as the `useDataQuery` hook handles this for you, including authentication.
+This React hook simplifies the process of fetching data from the DHIS2 API.
+There's no need to make API calls manually using `fetch` because the `useDataQuery` hook handles this for you, including authentication.

 In this guide, we'll walk you through, step by step, how to use the `useDataQuery` hook in your application to fetch data from the DHIS2 API.
 We'll be fetching Organisation Units and applying several filters to the query.